TheAcharya/csv2notion-neo/README.md

 ### Advantages over native import

-- Actually merge CSV or JSON with existing database rows (not just add new ones), first column will be used as a key
+- Merge CSV or JSON with the existing database, using the first column as a key to combine existing rows
-- Manually set column types instead of relying on autodetection
+- Choose column types manually instead of letting Notion detecting them automatically
-- Automatically link or create new entries in relation columns based on their value
+- Link or create new entries in relation columns based on their values automatically
-- Upload files into "Files & media" column
+- Easily upload files into the designated "Files & Media" column
-- Set icon for each row
+- Assign a icon for each row for quick identification
-- Set cover or embed image for each row
+- Set a cover or embed an image for each row to enhance visual representation
-- Upload image file used for cover or icon
+- Upload image files for covers or icons
-- Options for validation of input data
+- Apply validation options for input data to ensure accuracy

 ### Disadvantages over native import

-- Slower speed, since every row is imported separately
+- Importing each row separately might lead to slower speed
-  - this is mitigated by multithreaded upload
+  - To address this, utilise multithreaded upload

 ## Table of contents